lucasvtiradentes/esports-notifier/README.md

 ## :warning: Requirements<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>

-The only thing you need to use this solution is a `gmail/google account`.
+The only thing you need to use this project is a `gmail/google account`.

 ## :bulb: Usage<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>

 ### How it works

-It basically sets a function to run in google apps scripts to run everyday at a specified time, and this function is responsable for:
+It basically sets a function to run in [google apps scripts](https://www.google.com/script/start/) to run everyday at a specified time, and this function is responsable for:

 - get all the the matches scheduled for the next couple of days in all games that you're interested in;
 - filter the matches list to get only the ones about your favorite teams;
 - if there's at least one game of your favorite teams, send you an email about informing the details.

+The matches list are obtained from a bunch of specialize sites.
+You can check the corresponding site of everygame by clicking in their links in <a href="#GAMES">this section</a>.

 ### Installation